vkantimahanti/TerraformLearning/README.md

 # TerraformLearning
 Learn Terraform Basics and try sample code for better understanding.
 Terraform is IAAC (Infrastructure as a Code) to build cloud infrastructure.
-Let's understand azure resources on a high level and terraform to build the resources.
+As part of our learning, Let's understand about azure resources on a high level and use terraform to build the resources.

 ## Contents